igornast/data-tables/README.md

 igornast/data-tables
 ================
 DataTables Symfony component provide easy to use tool that allow you to build dynamically generated js tables for your doctrine entities.
-1.1 version available, feel free to send feedback and suggestions about development and features implementation.
+Feel free to send feedback and suggestions about development and features implementation.

-Primary goal is to improve rendering twig views with listings, to make them more friendly to users and Symfony developers.
+Primary goal is to improve rendering viewstwig  with listings, to make them more friendly to users and Symfony developers.

 ### Example